skarges3/nextjs-blog/posts/stop-using-themekit-for-shopify-theme-development.md

 excerpt: 'There is a better way.'
 ---

-# Stop Using Themekit for Shopify Theme Development

 Having worked with Shopify for the past 5 or 6 years, I can confidently say that things are changing at a faster pace than ever.

 The sheer number of releases and updates from the Shopify team have been hard to keep up with, even for someone who subscribes to their changelog via RSS.